anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In the request header, the Content-Type field MUST be set to `application/json` and the Accept field SHOULD be set to `application/jose+json`.

 Upon receiving a valid tPER, the pledge MUST reply with the PER artifact as defined in {{per_artifact}} in the body of an HTTP 200 OK response.
+If the Accept header was not provided in the PER, the pledge assumes that the accepted response format is `application/voucher-jws+json` and proceeds processing.
 In the response header, the Content-Type field MUST be set to `application/jose+json`.

 If the pledge is unable to create the PER, it SHOULD respond with an HTTP error status code to the Registrar-Agent.